 There are certain words that appear in the subject headings of items in our library catalog, that are used for primary sources.
 The most important of them is sources, but there are others.

 In the simple keyword search box, you can put such words after SU: in order to specify the SUBJECT field.

-In the advanced keyword search, you can put your search term(s) in the top box, and in the second box, put the word(s) you're using to locate primary sources in the next box, and change the drop-down menu to Subject:
+In the advanced keyword search, you can put your search term(s) in the top box, and in the second box, put the word(s) you're using to locate primary sources in the next box, and change the drop-down menu to SU Subject terms.

 Keywords that will help you find primary sources: